+Select Cities:

-Select Cities: Ann Arbor
+Ann Arbor Leland

-Auburn Hills
+Auburn Hills Mackinac Island

-Grand Rapids Holland Leland

-Mackinac Island
+Beaver Island Petosky

-Detroit
+Detroit Pontiac

+Grand Rapids South Haven

-Petoskey Pontiac South Haven Traverse City
+Holland Traverse City

-Select Counties:
+Select Counties:Grand Traverse

-Grand Traverse All of Oakland All of Wayne
+Oakland

+Wayne

 Lodging

 The SNAP-Ed lodging rate is \$85/night (taxes are in addition to this maximum amount).
 We encourage you to ask for the 'government rate' when making your reservation.
 Not all hotels will agree to the \$85/night rate.
 State of Michigan requires an itemized receipt for lodging expenses.